-Conventional cryptocurrencies serve primarily has a means of holding and transmitting value, like fiat currency.
-Many, but not all, conventional coins split off (also known as hard-forked) from Bitcoin or were modifications of the Bitcoin code
+Conventional cryptocurrencies serve primarily as a means of holding and transmitting value, like fiat currency.
+Many, but not all, conventional coins split off (also known as hard-forked) from Bitcoin or were modifications of the Bitcoin code.

 - Bitcoin, the most famous and popular type of virtual currency, has many tools available to track and monitor transactions, thereby helping to manage and mitigate risk.